 Microdosing is the act of consuming sub-perceptual amounts of psychedelics.
 By sub-perceptual, we mean that you don’t really feel any effects.
 Think of it like drinking a coffee or taking an aspirin.
 Taken this way, a microdose allows you to access some of the benefits brought on by a full dose but in a softer and more controlled way.

 Fast forward to 2011, when we had a reawakening of microdosing.
 James Fadiman in his book The Psychedelic Explorer’s Guide: Safe, Therapeutic, and Sacred Journeys explored microdosing as a sub-topic of psychedelic use.
-Dr. Fadiman’s book didn’t just contribute a piece of terminology.
-It also awakened millions of people to the potential of microdosing, providing practical information about how to microdose for healing and transformation.
+Dr. Fadiman’s book awakened millions of people to the potential of microdosing, providing practical information about how to microdose for healing and transformation.

-However, the real microdosing boom arrived in 2015 when James Fadiman was interviewed by Tim Ferriss in his podcast The Time Ferriss Show that it started getting some traction.
+The real microdosing boom arrived in 2015 when James Fadiman was interviewed by Tim Ferriss on The Tim Ferriss Show.
 Soon thereafter, journalists started writing articles about microdosing, leading to greater cultural awareness and interest.

 So, what happens in the brain when we take psychedelics?
 In general, two things:

-When microdosing Psilocybin mushrooms, remember that two equally sized pieces may contain very different amounts of psilocybin.
-For that reason, it’s essential to blend or grind your dried psilocybin mushrooms to create a homogeneous mixture of psilocybin.
+When microdosing psilocybin mushrooms, remember that two equally sized pieces may contain very different amounts of psilocybin.
+For that reason, it’s essential to blend or grind your dried psilocybin mushrooms to create a homogeneous mixture.

 To make a batch of microdoses, follow these general guidelines: